 How to Ask Life Coaching Questions the Right Way

 When you work with great coaching questions, the trick is to find the one that fits the context of the conversation best.
-The question that serves the overall purpose you’re working towards with your client.
-Some questions open up the imagination, others help set more specific goals or face one’s internal dialogue.
+The question that serves the overall purpose you’re working toward with your client.

 Conversational Structures: The GROW Model